CBS Show Won't Be Back After 8-Year-Run Despite Strong Ratings

-The plot centers on the friendship the Butlers formed with their new(ish) neighbors, perpetual nice-guy Dave Johnson, and his wife, Gemma, who were once strangers.
+The plot centers on the friendship the Butlers formed with their new(ish) neighbors, perpetual nice-guy Dave Johnson, and his wife, Gemma, who were once strangers after moving to California from the Midwest.

 The final episode of Season 7 aired on Monday, May 5, with the Butler sons, Marty and Malcolm, moving to Venice Beach.